Compendium of Budget Information for the 2013 General Session

-UCA 11-38-301 establishes the LeRay McAllister program under the administration of the Quality Growth Commission and also states that the line item will be nonlapsing.
+UCA 11-38-301 establishes the LeRay McAllister program under the administration of the Quality Growth Commission.

 Prior to FY 2010, this entity's funding was in a special revenue fund rather than a budget line item.
 Revenue was appropriated to the special revenue fund from the General Fund.
 After the Governmental Accounting Standards Board (GASB) stated that special revenue funds must receive most of their funding from non-General Fund sources, the Legislature made this a budget line item in H.B.
-391, "Budgetary Procedures Act Revisions," 2009 General Session.
+391, 2009 G.S.
 Resources reflected as fund balances prior to FY 2010 show as nonlapsing balances beginning in FY 2010 causing statewide beginning nonlapsing balances to increase in FY 2010.
 The Legislature removed all General Fund appropriations in FY 2012.